… and my Isabel Marant Dicker boots were 100% influenced by Lily Aldridge.

 –No dust bag: For ~$400 USD, it’d be nice if they came with a dust bag.

-–Cheap-ish box: Again, for the price, I would have expected a nicer shoe box — am I being too picky here?
+–Cheap-ish box: Again, for the price, I would have expected a nicer shoe box — am I asking for too much here?

 You know how they say, “all that glitters isn’t gold?”